FlorinMiron98/Jet-Set-Go/testing.md

 Manual testing was conducted to ensure the application functions as expected across various use cases and user interactions.
 - **Desktop Testing:** Verified compatibility using Chrome, Firefox, Microsoft Edge, Opera as well as Safari through [Playwright](https://playwright.dev/) on a Windows computer.
 - **Mobile Testing(Android):** Checking responsiveness and functionality with Chrome, Firefox and Opera browsers on an Android device.
-- **Link Verification:** All manually tested links, both internal(redirect the user to the booking confirmation page after completing the form) and external(footer links to social media), have been verified and successfully confirmed to function correctly, ensuring seamless navigation.
+- **Link Verification:** All manually tested links, both internal and external(footer links to social media), have been verified and successfully confirmed to function correctly, ensuring seamless navigation.
 - **Form Validation:** The booking form has undergone thorough validation testing to ensure that users receive appropriate feedback for any input errors.
 The form accurately checks for required fields and correct formatting.
 #### !!!Important notes
 While the website is designed to work seamlessly across modern browsers such as Chrome, Firefox, Opera, and Edge, some features may not function as expected in Safari.
 This section outlines known issues related to modern layout techniques (such as CSS Grid and Flexbox) and the handling of asynchronous code, including unhandled promise rejections.
 These discrepancies are mainly due to differences in how Safari interprets and implements web standards.
 Below, you'll find a detailed explanation of these issues and potential workarounds to ensure optimal functionality.